 - Data security

-- Ask for internal security reports, incident reports, and evidence of remedial action to understand reaction to security breaches
+- Ask for internal security reports, incident reports, and evidence of remedial action to understand the reaction to security breaches.

 - Can each provider offer a solution that respects government regulatory requirements?